AAFC-Bioinfo-AAC/pork-vision/README.md

 ## Citation

-If you use this repository for your analysis, please cite it using the [CITATION.cff](CITATION.cff) file.
+If you use this project in your work, please cite it using the [CITATION.cff](CITATION.cff) file.